 Explaining Riverbend Springs Map on Farming Simulator 25

-Farming Simulator 25 is coming soon – and with it, we are also going to play some new maps!
-On FarmCon 24, an event for Farming Simulator games, GIANTS Software have featured their brand new US map.
-It’s called Riverbend Springs: and this map showcases some of the brand new game features we are quite excited to try out.
-RIverbend Springs should feel genuine, advanced, and let the players experience the best this game can offer.
+Farming Simulator 25 is coming soon – with it, and we will also play some new maps!
+On FarmCon 24, an event for Farming Simulator games, GIANTS Software has featured its brand new US map.
+It’s called Riverbend Springs, and this map showcases some of the brand-new game features we are quite excited to try out.
+Riverbend Springs should feel genuine and advanced and let the players experience the best this game can offer.

 It’s all about the water

-The hints were all there: the “river”, and the “springs”.
+The hints were all there: the “river” and the “springs”.
 Yes, this map is all about the water.
-The map is located in a riverbend, and there are plenty of smaller water bodies that incorporate it, such as brooks and streams.
+The map is located in a riverbend, and plenty of smaller water bodies incorporate it, such as brooks and streams.
 If you use this water well, it can be extremely useful.
-The brand new dynamic gameplay elements, like grain elevators can help you use the river as a source of transport.
-Simply dock and load the grain, and use the piers and boats to your advantage.
-Docking stations will be helpful for the farm – and the possible inclusion of floating restaurants can be very good for the business.
+The brand-new dynamic gameplay elements, like grain elevators, can help you use the river as a source of transport.
+Simply dock and load the grain and use the piers and boats to your advantage.
+Docking stations will be helpful for the farm, and including floating restaurants could be very good for the business.
 If done well, with mods or without, this map can make the best out of water and the infrastructure it can support.

-Unlike in some maps on the previous games, water is more than just a nice background or a general aesthetic.
+Unlike in some maps in the previous games, water is more than just a nice background or a general aesthetic.
 There’s going to be plenty of function.
-Small barriers (known as weirs), waterwheels that actually work, and ships will offer you opportunities to make the best out of your surroundings.
-The ferries are perhaps the most exciting feature of all – making the navigation a lot easier, letting you board the tractors and get them past the waterways.
-Similar to trains: but possibly a lot more fun.
+Small barriers (known as weirs), waterwheels that work, and ships will offer you opportunities to make the best out of your surroundings.
+The ferries are perhaps the most exciting feature – making navigation a lot easier, letting you board the tractors and get them past the waterways.
+It’s similar to trains but possibly a lot more fun.

 New generation graphics